kunhwiko/concepts/cloud/Kubernetes/E-network-part-1.md

 ##### Endpoint
 ```
-Object that shows a current/valid DNS mapping of host to IP addresses.
+a) Endpoint object shows a DNS mapping of hosts to IP addresses.
+b) Endpoint objects are used by services to keep track of all IP addresses of Pods corresponding to the service.
 ```

 ##### Headless Services